awsdocs/amazon-route53-docs/doc_source/domain-click-email-link.md

 **Register a domain**
 We suspend the domain, so that it's not accessible on the internet\.
 To resend the confirmation email, see [To resend the confirmation email for a domain registration](#domain-click-email-link-register-procedure)\.

-**Transfer a domain to Amazon Route 53**
+**Geographic TLDs only – Transfer a domain to Amazon Route 53**
-We cancel the transfer\.
+If you're transferring a domain that has a [geographic TLD](http://docs.aws.amazon.com/Route53/latest/DeveloperGuide/registrar-tld-list.html#registrar-tld-list-geographic), we cancel the transfer\.
 To resend the authorization email, see [To resend the authorization email for a domain transfer](#domain-click-email-link-transfer-procedure)\.
+Authorization isn't required for domains that have a [generic TLD](http://docs.aws.amazon.com/Route53/latest/DeveloperGuide/registrar-tld-list.html#registrar-tld-list-generic), such as \.com, \.net, or \.org\.

 **Change the name or email address of the registrant contact for the domain \(the owner\)**
 We cancel the change\.
 To resend the authorization email, see [To resend the authorization email to update the registrant contact or delete a domain](#domain-click-email-link-update-procedure)\.